Sv443-Network/UserUtils/README.md

 ```

 Generates a cryptographically strong random ID of a given length and [radix (base).](https://en.wikipedia.org/wiki/Radix)
+Uses the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues) for generating the random numbers.
+⚠️ This is not intended for generating encryption keys, only for generating IDs with a decent amount of entropy!

 The default length is 16 and the default radix is 16 (hexadecimal).
 You may change the radix to get digits from different numerical systems.
 Use 2 for binary, 8 for octal, 10 for decimal, 16 for hexadecimal and 36 for alphanumeric.